-With the launch of the Deploy Securely Risk Assessment Model, my goal was to provide a way to evaluate the financial risk posed by security vulnerabilities in a rapid and quantitative fashion.
-The first public iteration, version 0.0.3, did this for common vulnerabilities and exposures (CVEs).
+Part 1 of the Deploy Securely Risk Assessment Model (DSRAM) series showed how to evaluate the financial risk posed by common vulnerabilities and exposures (CVEs) in a rapid and quantitative fashion.
 What as lacking, however, was something comparable for non-CVEs.

 The Verizon database is good, but it often only provides the year (rather than month or day) of exploitation.
 Additionally, since 2013 it appears to have stopped including the CVE identifier of vulnerabilities used in successful exploitations.